gfreewind/unit_perf/README.md

 5. Reset the result if necessary
 cat /proc/unit_perf/reset_result
 6. Use up_remove_monitor to remove the monitor point name.
+7. Use /proc/unit_perf/monitor_pid to set the monitor pid which could filter the logs.

 NOTE: You could use UP_AUTO_START_FUNC_MONITOR and UP_AUTO_END_FUNC_MONITOR to avoid fill the function name by yourself.